 - contribution to an important gap in knowledge or significant problem; - novelty/originality and innovation of the proposed research (including any new methods, technologies, theories or ideas that will be developed); - clarity of the hypothesis, theories and research questions; - cohesiveness of the project design and implementation plan (including the appropriateness of the aim, conceptual framework, method, data and/or analyses); - extent to which the research has the potential to enhance international collaboration; and - enhancement of project quality by DAATSIA.

-- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government's National Science and Research Priorities and other priorities identified by Government.
+- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government priority areas.

 d.
 Feasibility 10%